Sleep and Biological Rhythms

 Sarah is a clinical psychologist specialising in children’s sleep.
 Sarah is Head of Paediatric Sleep Research and the Founder/Director of the Australian Centre for Education in Sleep and the Paediatric Sleep Clinic.
 Sarah is also Chair of the Indigenous Sleep Working Party, elected paediatric representative of the Education Committee, and Chair of the Sleep Guidelines working party of the Australasian Sleep Association.
 Sarah has presented over 70 conference presentations and published over 100 academic papers and books, including ‘The Sensible Sleep Solution’ for infants and the 'Boss of My Sleep Book’ for toddlers.
 Sarah’s areas of research interest are sleep education for schools, communities, families and psychologists, behavioural sleep interventions and indigenous sleep health.

-Drew is the Director of the Appleton Institute for Behavioural Science, the Inaugural Engaged Research Chair at CQUniversity, and the Associate Vice-Chancellor of CQUniversity’s South Australia Region.
+Drew is a Research Professor at CQUniversity, Industry Liaison Lead and the Associate Vice-Chancellor of CQUniversity’s South Australia Region.
 Across his career, Drew’s research interests have included the influence of light and melatonin on the human circadian system, quantifying the effects of fatigue in comparison to alcohol intoxication, development of risk management systems to control fatigue and creation of biomathematical models to estimate the fatigue levels associated with irregular work schedules.
 Drew advises industry, government, and regulators regarding the identification, assessment, and control of fatigue-related risk.

 Michele is a Senior Lecturer at the Appleton Institute for Behavioural Science with research interests in sleep, recovery, training load, sport psychology and sexual behaviours.
 Michele completed his Honours degree in Psychology in 2009 at the University of the Sunshine Coast and a PhD at CQUniversity in 2015.
 His PhD examined the stressors that impact the sleep and mood of elite athletes.
 Michele has received substantial media attention related to his novel research project exploring the perceptions of sex as a sleep-promoting behaviour where he won the 2017 CQUniversity 5 Minute Research Pitch (5RP) competition and was runner-up in the 2017 National 5RP Competition.
 Michele has experience conducting both laboratory and longitudinal field studies, in collaboration with a number of elite sporting organisations.
 Being a former elite athlete, Michele brings experience from both an athlete's perspective as well as a researcher perspective.